 - cooked rice

-- pimentos (usually found near the olives; sub roasted red peppers only if you can't get pimentos - they're firmer/tougher)
+- pimentos in a jar - usually found near the olives; sub roasted red peppers only if you can't get pimentos; they're firmer in texture.

 - nutritional yeast

 - garlic powder